You are here

 Some communities, however, prefer identity-first language because they consider some characteristics as inseparable parts of their identity.
 Those who prefer identity-first language consider it a way to show pride in who they are and their membership in a community of similar people.
 The deaf and autistic communities, for example, often show a strong preference for identity-first language.
 When possible, ask if a person or group uses identity-first language (deaf students) or person-first language (students who are deaf).
 If the preference is not known, err on the side of person-first language.
 For example, always use person-first language for children; identity-first language is chosen.

-See the CDC’s Health Equity Guiding Principles for Inclusive Communication for more on person-first language and other inclusive principles.
+See the CDC’s Health Equity Guiding Principles for Inclusive Communication and the NIH article Writing Respectfully: Person-First and Identity-First Language for more on person-first language and other inclusive principles.

 Brain injury vs. brain-damaged